Hospo misses out on $37m Government voucher package to reactivate Auckland - NZ Herald

 Heart of the City chief executive Viv Beck said it had been lobbying for an activation fund and hoped this scheme could deliver a much needed boost.

-"However, it is disappointing that there are no specific elements to support the hospitality sector as we had proposed," she said.
+"However, it is disappointing that there are no specific elements to support the hospitality sector as we had proposed."

 Auckland Business Chamber chief Michael Barnett said the scheme was a great initiative by the Government and Auckland Council.

-"Businesses can register to be part of the Local Activation Programme to organise free events for the public and should use their imagination and creativity to make it work for them as part of their recovery after over 100 days of lock down," Barnett said.
+"Businesses can register to be part of the Local Activation Programme to organise free events for the public and should use their imagination and creativity to make it work for them as part of their recovery after over 100 days of lockdown.

 "The scheme shows that central and our local council are thinking laterally, beyond the critical resurgence, transition and wage subsidy support packages to look ahead to stimulate economic recovery and vitality in the city over summer."